Mouzier/CaseStudy_ATM_CS19B015/README.md

 	3. OTP GENERATION
 	4. MONEY TRANSFER FROM ONE ACCOUNT TO ANOTHER (NEED TO ONLY ENTER THE ACCOUNT TO WHICH MONEY IS TO BE TRANSFERRED)
 	5. CHANGE OF PIN IS POSSIBLE
 	6. TEMPORARILY STORES ALL TRANSACTION THAT HAPPENS WHEN THE PROGRAM IS RUNNING.
-(I AM STILL FIGURING OUT FILES IN JAVA)
+(I AM STILL FIGURING OUT FILES IN JAVA.
+ALL DATA WILL BE ERASED WHEN PROGRAM 		TERMINATES)

 	ADDITIONAL FEATURE
 	1. EXTRA CHARGES IF ACCOUNT IS FROM ANOTHER BANK.
 THIS ATM BELONGS TO SBI.